kennysmithed/oels2020/oels_practical_wk8.md

 ### Picture selection trials

 Now we are in a position to start coding up our main trial types.
 We'll start with picture selection trials, which work in a very similar way to picture selection trials in the perceptual learning experiment - participants hear some audio and then click on an image button.
-The only added complication here is that we want to simulate another person thinking for a moment before starting their description, which we will achieve by adding a "waiting for partner" message, on-screen for a random duration, followed by our picture selection trial.
+The only added complication here is that we want to simulate another person thinking for a moment before starting their description, which we will achieve by adding a "waiting for partner" message, on-screen for a random duration, followed by the audio and picture selection by the participant.
 Each picture selection trial therefore consists of two sub-trials: a random wait, then the picture selection.
-As usual, we'll write a function where we specify the main parts of the trial (the audio file the participant will hear, the images they will choose among) and then the function returns a complex trial object for us.
-Here's the code:
+As usual, we'll write a function where we specify the main parts of the trial (the audio file the participant will hear, `sound`; a list of images they will choose among, `images`) and then the function returns a complex trial object for us.
+Here's the full chunk of code, I'll walk you through it piece by piece below:

 ```js
 function make_picture_selection_trial(sound,images) {